ppy/osu-wiki/news/2022-05-19-osu-talk-event-overcoming-obstacles.md

 | 19:30 UTC | [WaifuMaterial](https://osu.ppy.sh/users/14592606) | "Overcoming social anxiety" |
 | 20:00 UTC | [chiv](https://osu.ppy.sh/users/6701656) | "The problematic state of osu! tournaments" |

 The speakers were selected through a public speaker nomination form.
 If you believe that you or someone you know would be fit to give a talk in future events, please fill out the [speaker nomination form](https://forms.gle/HCD6ac8JwURGh8zx8).
-The same nomination form is used for all future osu! talk events.
+The same nomination form will be used for all future osu! talk events.

 ---